Hours of Service (HOS)

 Least Impacted.
 Reason: These carriers seldom maximize the driver’s potential hours under the hours-of-service regulations.
 Many are limited under contract to overtime after 8 or 40, motivating the carrier to limit their hours for economic reasons.
 Also, for operational ease and ease of compliance these carriers tend to self-limit their driver utilization at 12 or 14 hours (CDL versus non-CDL) per day to keep the drivers operating under the 100 or 150 mile exception as much as possible.

 Impact of Hours-of-Service Changes

-All carriers, with the exception of the carriers that operate entirely under the 100 and 150 mile exceptions will feel some impact from any change to the hours of service.
+All carriers, with the possible exception of carriers that operate entirely under the 100- and 150-mile exceptions will feel some impact from any change to the hours of service.
 The impacts include …

 - Retraining all drivers.

 - Updating dispatch and optimization software.